vega/vega-lite/.github/ISSUE_TEMPLATE/Bug_report.md

 - [ ] Check for duplicate issues.
 Please file separate requests as separate issues.
 - [ ] Describe how to reproduce the bug.
 - [ ] Use the latest versions of Vega and Vega-Lite.
-- [ ] Provide an [minimal, reproductibe example](https://stackoverflow.com/help/minimal-reproducible-example) spec in JSON, wrapped by triple backticks like this:
+- [ ] Provide an [minimal, reproducible example](https://stackoverflow.com/help/minimal-reproducible-example) spec in JSON, wrapped by triple backticks like this:

 ```json
 {